kca-mit/kca-website/README.md

-# MIT ZBT Website 2016
+# MIT KSA Website 2016

-This is the source of the ZBT website hosted on MIT infrastructure at <zbt.mit.edu>.
+This is the source of the KSA website hosted on MIT infrastructure at <ksa.mit.edu>.

 The goal is to have a modern-looking, easy to deploy and develop, static website.